Supernova Battery Headlights

 M33 Head Strap: $ 56.50

 For 2014, we now have the Airstream 2.
-While the photo above shows it in Grey, we stock it in Black only.
+While the photo above shows it in Grey, we also stock it in Black.
 It's a bit brighter than the original Airstream.
 Several brightness settings with run times from 2.5 to 7 hours.

 The base of the Airstream pivots.
 So it can be clamped to the stem, as shown, or, rotate the base and clamp it to the handlebar, as shown in the photo of my bike at the top of this page.